Bank of Mum & Dad ‘one of UK’s biggest lenders’

 This support is given, in 59% of cases, as a gift, so there is no requirement to repay the funds.
 Only 6% of respondents were charged interest if the amount was repaid.

 Funds are predominantly coming from cash reserves (53%) while 21% took the money from ISAs.
 Many of these nest eggs are the result of plans made in advance.
 Some ‘lenders’ are borrowing to pass on the money, downsizing or cashing in pensions to help out.

 More than a quarter of ‘lenders’ are not confident that they will have enough to live on in retirement after their generous deed.

-If you’re considering becoming a lender or a borrower through the Bank of Mum and Dad, the report makes interesting reading.
+If you’re considering becoming a lender or a borrower through the Bank of Mum and Dad, the report made interesting reading.
 We would strongly recommend that you seek advice from a Financial Advisor to ensure that you have a clear retirement plan, and before investing or gifting any significant sums.

 We send regular updates that keep clients aware of changes and suggestions on a wide range of subjects; if you’d like to receive those too, just add your details below and we’ll do the rest!
 We promise not to bombard you and you can unsubscribe at any time.